 S&P Global Ratings has assigned a rating of AA+ to the Bonds.
-Said rating, reflects the rating agency's views and is be subject to revision or withdrawal, which could affect the market price of the Bonds.
+The rating only reflects the rating agency's views and is subject to revision or withdrawal, which could affect the market price of the Bonds.

 Financial Advisory Services of Hilltop Securities Inc.